kevinbarabash/flow-book/06_intersection_vs_spread.md

 ```

 Given how easy it is to use intersection types incorrectly, it's preferable to
 use object type spread when combining types.
-It's more predictable.
-If there are
+It's more predictable and uses
+similar semantics to object value spread, namely: if there are duplicate keys
-duplicate keys than the key wins.
+than the key wins.